History of the College

 Northern Virginia Community College (NOVA) was established in 1964 as Northern Virginia Technical College to serve the counties of Arlington, Fairfax, Loudoun and Prince William and the cities of Alexandria, Fairfax, Falls Church, Manassas, and Manassas Park.

 The College opened for classes in the fall of 1965 in a single building in Bailey’s Crossroads.
 Enrollment was 761 students who were served by a faculty and staff of 46.
 Robert L. McKee was the first president.
 Dr. Richard J. Ernst became the second president of the College in September 1968 and served for thirty years.
 Dr. Belle S. Wheelan became the third president of the College in July 1998 and served for three years.
-Dr. Robert G. Templin, Jr., became the fourth president of the College in August 2002 and served for fifteen years.
-Dr. Scott R. Ralls became the fifth president of the College in September 2015.
+Dr. Robert G. Templin, Jr., became the fourth president of the College in August 2002 and served for thirteen years.
+Dr. Scott R. Ralls became the fifth president of the College in September 2015 and served for four years.
+Dr. Melvyn Schiavelli became interim president in 2019.

 The College was renamed Northern Virginia Community College in 1966 when the Statewide General Assembly changed the name of the technical college system to the Virginia Community College System (VCCS).
 College transfer curricula were added to the existing career/technical curricula for a more comprehensive program.